salina-t/salina-t.github.io/projects/mazeRunner.md

-You can learn more at my github link [here](https://github.com/salina-t/Maze-Runner).
+You can learn more at my GitHub link [here](https://github.com/salina-t/Maze-Runner).